allen-cell-animated/agave/README.md

 AGAVE : Advanced GPU Accelerated Volume Explorer

-Agave is a desktop application for viewing 16-bit unsigned multichannel ome-tiff and Zeiss .czi files.
+Agave is a desktop application for viewing multichannel volume data.
+Several formats are supported, including OME-TIFF and Zeiss .czi files.

-The code is currently organized into two main sections:
+The code is currently organized into a few main sections:

 1. agave_app is the Qt front end of the application
 2. renderlib is the code responsible for dealing with volume images and rendering them
+3. agave_pyclient provides a Python package for sending commands to agave when run in server mode

 How to build from source: